muskkaann20/timetable-optimization-ortools/README.md

 ## 👤 Author

 Muskaan Manwanii
-Undergraduate student with interest in optimization, AI, and real-world problem solving.
+Undergraduate BTech student with interest in optimization, AI, and real-world problem solving.